beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/species.rst

 >>> h1.scale = 1.0
 >>> h2.scale = 2.0

-Here we set different color for different platinum atoms:
+Here we define different species in ASE atoms.
+Then set color for different platinum species:

 >>> from ase.build import fcc111
 >>> from batoms import Batoms